xray-imaging/2bm-docs/docs/source/user/item_004.rst

    :align: center
    :alt: tomo_user

-Load the sample on the kinematic mount (in case of automatic alignemt use the `tungsten sphere <https://www.vxb.com/0-5mm-Tungsten-Carbide-One-0-0197-inch-Dia-p/0-5mmtungstenballs.htm>`_ as sample) then using:
+Load the sample on the kinematic mount (if using the automatic alignemt cli `Adjust <https://github.com/xray-imaging/adjust>`_use the `tungsten sphere <https://www.vxb.com/0-5mm-Tungsten-Carbide-One-0-0197-inch-Dia-p/0-5mmtungstenballs.htm>`_ as sample) then using:

 .. image:: ../img/tomo_admin.png
    :width: 720px